moldstruct/mc-md/README.md

 ```

 ### `rate_transitions_to_gromacs.txt`
 This file contains all possible transitions for an atomic species.
-Each transition has its own row and has the format `initial state ; final state transition_rate`, or `a b c ; a' b' c' transition_rate`.
+Each initial state has its own row and has the format `initial state ; final state transition_rate`, or `a b c ; a' b' c' transition_rate ;`.
 Here a `;` is used to separate the initial and final states.
+In the case of multiple possible final states, we add one more final state and rate after the first one like `a b c ; a' b' c' transition_rate' ; a'' b'' c'' transition_rate''`.
-We look at hydrogen again, the transitions `1 0 0` -> `0 0 0` and `0 1 0` -> `0 0 0` could look like this:
+We look at hydrogen again, the transitions `1 0 0` -> `0 0 0` and `0 1 0` -> `0 0 0`/`1 0 0`  could look like this:
 ```
 1 0 0 ;0 0 0 6.230054227114906e-23 ;
 0 1 0 ;0 0 0 1.8994473708741955e-24 ;1 0 0 0.008360485299247617 ;